How I broke free from my fear of wearing shorts and tips for finding your perfect pair

 2) I've learned to dress for my body shape and how wearing the right pieces can direct the eye wherever you want it to go.
 Getting dressed is all about creating optical illusions.

-If you've done a closet edit and realize there is a gap in your wardrobe when it comes to shorts, this is a great time to add a new pair to your wardrobe.
-Obviously, because it's the season.
-But, also because summer sales will be starting very soon.
+If you've done a closet edit and realize there is a gap in your wardrobe when it comes to shorts (especially as Summer approaches!), this is a great time to add a new pair to your wardrobe.

-What to look for in shorts if they make you a little uncomfortable:
+What to look for in shorts - especially if they make you a little uncomfortable:

-Tip: take photos of yourself during the try-on session, this will give you a more accurate account of how the shorts are actually fitting.
+Tip: take photos of yourself during the try-on session (either at home or in a fitting room), this will give you a more accurate account of how the shorts actually fit.

 How to wear shorts if you love your legs:

 If your legs are one of your favourite features this is the time to show them off!
-You can either go short, or play with bold colour and prints.
-Cut-offs can also be your best friend in the summer.
+You can either go short, or play with bold colour and prints to draw the eye to that zone.
+Cut-offs can also be your best friend in the summer - always in style!

 What are your favourite shorts styles?